powerhome/oss-guide/docs/promoting/blog.md

 ### Step Zero: Planning for Success

 Power's BT department hosts a [tech blog](https://blog.techatpower.com/).
-We invite all tech content from any engineering group to publish technical content to this blog.
-After you publish your blog post, the SDRB promotes it internally and externally.
+We invite all members of BT to publish technical content to this blog.

 ## Step 1: Consider the Reader